The Best Nintendo 64 Games

-In celebration of the 20 year anniversary of the Nintendo 64, we asked our staff to vote on the 40 best games released for the system.
-While Nintendo 64 will never be remembered for sheer selection of software (only 296 titles released) it will be remembered for the quality of most of it’s games.
+We asked our staff to vote on the 40 best Nintendo 64 games released for the system.
+While Nintendo 64 will never be remembered for its sheer selection of software (only 296 titles released) it will be remembered for the quality of most of its games.
 We had over 100 titles nominated, with the number one game snatching the top spot by only a single vote.
-Note: We decided not to include any titles (such as Tony Hawk’s Pro Skater 3) that were also released on the Gamecube since by that time, most of us had already moved on to playing these on Nintendo’s sixth generation console.
+Note: We decided not to include any titles (such as Tony Hawk’s Pro Skater 3) that were also released on the Gamecube since, by that time, most of us had already moved on to playing these on Nintendo’s sixth-generation console.

 Special Mention: Sin and Punishment

-When people think of the N64, Mario Kart 64 is usually the first racing game that comes to mind, but there were so many great racing games released for the system that the N64 might just have the best lineup of that genre.
+When people think of the Nintendo 64, Mario Kart 64 is usually the first racing game that comes to mind, but there were so many great racing games released for the system that the N64 might just have the best lineup of that genre.
 Among them is San Francisco Rush, Road Rash, Beetle Adventure Racing, Micro Machines, Wipeout, Wave Race, Diddy Kong Racing, Excitebike and our first entry in this list – Ridge Racer 64, one of the best racing games ever to hit Nintendo’s system.
-Namco’s classic franchise hit the N64 four years after debuting on Sony’s Playstation, complete with new tracks, new cars, a four-player mode, rock solid frame rates, faster speed and an all-new gameplay mechanic to boot.
-This wasn’t just a port of the original game and, in fact, Ridge Racer wasn’t even developed by Namco, but instead it was the very first game developed by Nintendo Software Technology.
-They obviously poured their heats into making the game since everything about it is excellent! – (Ricky D)
+Namco’s classic franchise hit the Nintendo 64 four years after debuting on Sony’s Playstation, complete with new tracks, new cars, a four-player mode, rock-solid frame rates, faster speed and an all-new gameplay mechanic to boot.
+This wasn’t just a port of the original game and, in fact, Ridge Racer wasn’t even developed by Namco, but instead, it was the very first game developed by Nintendo Software Technology.
+They obviously poured their hearts into making the game since everything about it is excellent! – (Ricky D)

 If there’s one game on this list that was way ahead of its time, it’s Body Harvest.
 Essentially an open-world action game in which the player fights off hordes of invading aliens, the simple concept doesn’t signal even an inch of the games incredible depth and innovation.